Robust Min-Max (Regret) Optimization using Ordered Weighted Averaging: Experiments

+In this section, our attention is directed toward the distinct case, where $\pmb{b}$ represents the vector of optimal objective values in each scenario.
+For the purpose of these experiments, we refer to this setting as Ordered Weighted Averaging Regret (OWAR).
+We describe three types of computational experiments.

+In the first experiment, we examine the theoretical results derived from Theorem~\ref{thmowa} (pertaining to OWA) and Theorem~\ref{thmapprb} (related to OWAR).
+We employ the greedy algorithm that starts with an empty solution, and in each iteration adds an item to the solution that minimizes the current $p$-norm.
+The solution of this algorithm is then evaluated in the context of OWA and in OWAR.
+We validate our theoretical findings and conduct a comparative analysis by assessing the results under various $p$-norms and weights.
+This investigation aims to provide practical insights into the performance of the proposed frameworks in varied decision-making scenarios.

-In this section, we describe two types of computational experiments.
-In the first experiment, we consider the advantage that OWAR offers as a generalized decision making criterion by comparing the solutions we find to those of min-max regret and classic OWA.
-In the second experiment, we study the performance of the $K$-means heuristics for OWAR in comparison to the optimal objective value found through integer programming.
+In the second experiment, we consider the advantage that OWAR offers as a generalized decision-making criterion by comparing the solutions we find to those of min-max regret and classic OWA.

+In the third experiment, our focus shifts to scenario aggregation algorithms.
+We evaluate the theoretical results derived from Corollary \ref{corappr} by implementing the $\ell$-aggregation and $K$-means algorithms.
+This examination seeks to elucidate the effectiveness of these algorithms in aggregating scenarios and their implications for decision-making.
+The subsequent sections will detail the experimental setup and results, providing a comprehensive understanding of the diverse facets explored in our study.
 All experiments were performed on a machine with a 6-core Intel i7 2.6 GHz processor.
-The implementation was done in Python 3.11, utilizing various libraries including Gurobi 10.0, NumPy, scikit-learn, and matplotlib.
+The implementation was done in Python 3.11, utilizing various libraries including Gurobi 10.0, NumPy, and scikit-learn.